intel-unesp-mcp/infieri2019-session1/README.md

 ## Overview ##

-The Intel Xeon Phi Coprocessor, the first product of Intel’s Many Integrated Core (MIC) Architecture, is a new accelerator technology developed by Intel to enable performance gains for highly parallel computing workloads.
+The Intel® Xeon Phi™ Coprocessor, the first product of Intel’s Many Integrated Core (MIC) Architecture, is a new accelerator technology developed by Intel to enable performance gains for highly parallel computing workloads.
 It possesses several interesting and appealing features, including the ability to use familiar programming models such as OpenMP and MPI.
-This hands-on training session is a comprehensive, practical introduction to the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
+This hands-on training session is a comprehensive, practical introduction to the Xeon Phi™ architecture and programming models, aiming to demonstrate the processing power of the Intel® Xeon Phi™ product family.

-Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel Xeon Phi coprocessors, as well as Intel software development tools.
-The computing system, a state-of-the-art server with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel Xeon Phi coprocessors (171 cores, 4 threads/core), is hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil.
+Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel® Xeon Phi™ coprocessors, as well as Intel software development tools.
+The computing system, a state-of-the-art server with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4 threads/core), is hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil.
 The step-by-step hands-on activities have been planned to provide easy to follow instructions in